Extensions to the Wealth Tax Neutrality Framework: Tax-Induced Migration

 Second, the progressive rebate $R_j$ \emph{raises} the migration threshold, since part of the tax liability is offset by the cumulative exemption.
 A higher basic exemption ($\bar{W}_1$) therefore has a dual effect: it eliminates the participation margin for investors near the threshold (Section~\ref{sec:progressive}) \emph{and} raises the migration cost--benefit ratio for investors above it.

+Third, migration costs are high for most wealthy individuals. \citet{Young2016} finds that US millionaire interstate migration is just 2.4\% annually---below the general population rate of 2.9\%---even though several US states levy no income tax.
+The explanation is \emph{embeddedness}: location-specific social capital, business ties, family considerations, and lifecycle constraints make physical relocation costly regardless of the tax saving.
+These frictions apply in any institutional context.

-Third, under a citizenship-based tax system---as in the United States---relocation does not eliminate the wealth tax liability.
-The effective migration cost becomes $c_i + \mathrm{PV}_{\text{exit}}$, where $\mathrm{PV}_{\text{exit}}$ includes the present value of continued tax obligations and any exit tax on unrealised gains.
-This structural difference explains the finding of \citet{Young2016} that US millionaire migration is low (2.4\% annually, below the general population rate): for American taxpayers, physical relocation alone is insufficient to escape the tax base.
-This result is therefore not transferable to the European context, where domicile-based taxation makes migration a complete opt-out.
+In the European setting, an additional asymmetry amplifies the migration channel.
+Under domicile-based taxation, a change of residence is sufficient to eliminate the entire wealth tax liability; the effective migration cost is $c_i$ alone.
+Under a citizenship-based system---as in the United States---the effective cost becomes $c_i + \mathrm{PV}_{\text{exit}}$, where $\mathrm{PV}_{\text{exit}}$ includes the present value of continued tax obligations and any exit tax on unrealised gains.
+This structural difference suggests that European wealth tax migration responses may exceed those observed in the US, even though the embeddedness frictions identified by \citeauthor{Young2016} operate in both contexts.

 Figure~\ref{fig:migration_threshold} illustrates the mechanism in $(W, c_i)$ space.
 Each line represents the indifference locus $c_i = \mathrm{PV}_{\tau}(W)$ for a given tax rate: investors below the line (low migration cost relative to tax burden) migrate; those above stay.
 All lines emanate from the exemption threshold $(\bar{W}_1, 0)$, since at the threshold the tax liability is zero and no migration incentive exists regardless of rate.
 A tax increase from 0.85\% to 1.0\% rotates the line upward, expanding the ``migrate'' region: the shaded wedge between the two lines represents investors who were previously in the ``stay'' region but are pushed into migration by the rate increase.
 At higher rates (2\%, the Zucman proposal), the ``migrate'' region expands substantially, underscoring the coordination argument of Section~\ref{sec:zucman}.